Two common denominators prevent the United States from becoming a "", two sides of the same coin.

 - Open Lists

 Electoral systems are designed to constrain candidate ballot access, party ballot access, and voter ballot access.
-Each type of suppression produces distorted, predetermined outcomes favoring the major parties, the Cartel.
+In the US, each type of suppression produces distorted, predetermined outcomes favoring the two major parties, the Cartel.
 Few candidates result in limited voter choice and unaccountable elected officials.

 Candidate Ballot Access